 And we will, as is the tradition of our congregation here, finish our service with the words of God Be In My Head.
-Although, if you’d prefer, you can love, or another word you feel more appropriate.
+And if you wish, you may substitute the word God, for love, or another word that you feel is more appropriate for you:

 And in my understanding;

 And in my speaking;

 Exit music – You’ll Be In My Heart – Phil Collins